The Differences Between a Psychiatrist vs. Therapist

 If you have worked with a therapist in the past, then you understand they might refer you to a psychiatrist if you are struggling with mental health needs for prescription medication support.
 When you begin seeing a therapist, you will work with your therapist on a more regular basis.
 Sessions will generally last the same amount of time every session.
 Your therapist will work with you on your addiction and recovery while trying to help you learn relapse prevention strategies.
 When you meet with a therapist, you might:

-• Discuss new coping skills that you might like to try
+• Discuss new coping skills who you might like to try

 • Talk about your options when it comes to meeting with a psychiatrist